 It’s easy to look at photos of people who have gone through successful weight loss transformations and think to yourself, “Wow, I wish I could do that,” and then continue sitting on your couch doing nothing, discouraged that you lack the ability.
 Remember that there needs to be a starting point to your journey, and that starting point is right now—the millisecond you make the decision to do better.
 Not “Monday,” not “next month,” now.
 Do it now.
-Even a tiny first step like throwing together one of these 35 Healthy Crock Pot Recipes for Weight Loss.
+Even a tiny first step like ridding your pantry of the chips or throwing together one of these healthy crock pot meal is a step in the right direction.

 Olivia Maceira, 100 Pounds